 6. Matt Fountain, Scotland

 Matt Fountain is the founder of Freedom Bakery, a social enterprise and artisan bakery aimed at reducing the reoffending rate in Scotland through providing on-the-job baking training for prisoners and ex-offenders.
 Through an apprenticeship program, graduates attain an industry-recognized qualification to help increase employability and decrease the risk of reoffending.
 For some of its products, the bakery sources ancient grains indigenous to the Scottish highlands and utilizes Scottish artisan baking techniques.
-Freedom Bakery is the first social enterprise to establish itself within a prison in Scotland and is now expanding outside of prison to open a second bakery, Freedom 2.

 7. Josh Gilbert, Australia